-Since the advent of recreational power boating in the U.S. in the early 1900’s, tens of thousand people have been struck by propellers and over a thousand killed.
+Since the advent of recreational power boating in the U.S. in the early 1900’s, tens of thousands of people have been struck by propellers and over a thousand killed.
 A few of those accidents standout above the rest in the mind of the general public and/or in our mind as somehow being more significant than the others.
 With our memories being short lived our list is weighted more toward the present.

 This page makes an effort to individually identify high profile recreational boat propeller accidents in the U.S. as well as a few from around the world.
 A few non-recreational accidents were listed due to their extensive coverage in the press.